-Course: Textiles and Design I
+Course: Textiles and Design I ^

 This course is an introduction to the apparel selection, the fashion industry and sewing techniques.
 Basic fashion concepts such as elements and principles of design, terminology related to clothing, history of apparel, and fabric and sewing equipment will be covered.
-With the sewing machine, students will complete 1 basic garment, 1 community service project, and 1 project of choice from a given list of options.
+Students will learn to use a sewing machine and follow a pattern, completing 1 basic garment.
+Other projects may be made as time permits.
 They will also learn to sew a button and create a project by hand sewing.
 Ideal for students interested in art and design careers.

-Course: Textiles and Design II
+Course: Textiles and Design II ^